pelkeycj/MIDI-Music/resources/README.txt

       OctaveNumber0To10 (enum) : //ADDED IN ASSIGNMENT 6
           Implements the Octave interface and specifies an octave range from 0-10 to be used in a music player.
-This was added to accomodate the ranges used in Midi.
+This was added to accommodate the ranges used in Midi.

       Note (class) :